Captain of wrecked Italian cruise liner says sorry

 “At that moment, I went up to the deck and ordered the ship to be put on manual navigation and I didn’t have command, that’s to say being in charge of sailing the ship, that was the officer,” he said.

-Investigators have severely criticized Schettino’s handling of the disaster, accusing him of bringing the 290 meter-long vessel too close to shore, delaying evacuation and losing control of the operation during which he abandoned ship before all the 4,200 passengers and crew had left the ship.
+Investigators have severely criticised Schettino’s handling of the disaster, accusing him of bringing the 290 metre-long vessel too close to shore, delaying evacuation and losing control of the operation during which he abandoned ship before all the 4,200 passengers and crew had left the ship.

 Schettino, who has been held up to abuse and ridicule following the accident, has always acknowledged making mistakes but has said he as not the only one who should be blamed for the tragedy.

-A pre-trial hearing was held in March and investigations also target several other officers and officials of the ships owner, Costa Cruises a unit of the world’s largest cruise operator Carnival Corp.
+A pre-trial hearing was held in March and investigations also target several other officers and officials of the ships owner, Costa Cruises a unit of the world’s largest cruise operator Carnival Corp .
+(Reporting By James Mackenzie; Editing by Andrew Heavens)